GuoShi28/GCP-Net/README.md

 ```
 python /codes/test.py
 ```

+To Note that: we only put a subset of REDS4 and Vid4 to save space, please download the full testset in official website, [RED](https://seungjunnah.github.io/Datasets/reds.html) and [Vid](http://toflow.csail.mit.edu/).
+More detail can refer to [data preparation](https://github.com/xinntao/EDVR/blob/master/docs/DatasetPreparation.md)

 * Testing on real captured images:

 TBA (We test real-world data using the same model as REDS4 and Vid4, the testset is still preparing.)